BestTimesToVisit.com Logo

 activity

-Experience the surreal sensation of effortlessly floating in the hypersaline waters of the Dead Sea as the sun dips below the horizon, casting a warm glow over the stark, mineral-rich landscape.
-Slather yourself in the therapeutic mud for a natural spa treatment unlike any other.
+Experience the surreal sensation of effortlessly floating in the hypersaline waters of the Dead Sea as the sun dips below the horizon, painting the sky in fiery hues.
+Slather yourself in the mineral-rich mud for a natural spa treatment that leaves your skin feeling rejuvenated.

 Best time: Apr-Jun, Sep-Oct